How Many Species are Extinct due to Climate Change?

 “in pushing other species to extinction, humanity is busy sawing off the limb on which it perches” – Paul R. Erhlich

-How many more species are currently in danger of extinction?
+How many more are currently at threat/in danger?

 As it stands the IUCN Red list notes that there are 882 extinct species, with a further 77 species extinct in the wild.
 However, there are a further 13,898 labelled as vulnerable, 11,732 categorised as endangered and 6,811 which are categorised as critically endangered .